-I recently finished reading Travels With Charley – In Search of America, by John Steinbeck.
-Though I’d read many of his novels and short stories, this was the first time I’d read any non-fiction by him, and I was pleasantly impressed with his humor and easy-to-read, friendly writing style.
+I enjoyed reading Travels With Charley: In Search of America, by John Steinbeck.
+Though I’ve read many of his novels and short stories, this was the first time I’d read any non-fiction by him.
+I was pleasantly impressed with his humor and easy-to-read, friendly writing style.

 Steinbeck concealed his true identity from most people he met along the way so they would act naturally around him.
 By then he was a famous author; this was his last book.
 He felt out of touch with the people he was famous for writing about, and believed this was the way to revitalize his outlook on American life.